 The thing to remember is that prey rarely moves rapidly back and forth, dangles in the cat’s face, or swirls round and round it.
 It may be fun to you or YouTubers, but if your aim is to reduce your cat’s frustration, this is going to fail.

 As you play with your cat, try to incorporate your home environment in the play as much as you can.
-Let your cat jump on a cat tree or other furniture, move the toy out of sight behind an obstacle or to another room, and let the cat follow.
+Let your cat jump on a cat tree or other furniture (cats can jump really well), move the toy out of sight behind an obstacle or to another room, and let the cat follow.

 Feel free to set up new obstacles.
 For example, a cardboard box on the floor makes an obstacle to move the toy behind, around, over, or inside.